POSHMARK BREAKING NEWS: Major Policy Changes Every Seller Needs to Know (Updated 1/31/2026)

 Poshmark is now pushing harder on the 2‑day shipping window.
 For sellers in rural areas, this is a real challenge:

-• No weekend post office
+• No weekend postal service

 • Long drive just to ship

-• Rising fuel costs in some parts of the country
+• Rising fuel costs in many regions

 A $15 sale can easily lose its profit margin once you factor in the drive and time.